Teacher as Leader (M.S.E.)

 On what basis should I choose a specialty area?

 Your specialty area choice can be based on several factors.
 These factors include your certification/licensure area and long-term professional goals.
 For example, if you have a high interest in technology, the technology specialty area is a good choice.
 If you are teaching grades K-6, literacy is a good choice.
 If you find yourself collaborating with professionals who serve children with special needs, special education is a good choice.
-If you want to be a leader in many areas across the district, leadership is a good option.

 Do I have to choose a specialty area immediately?